-I wanted to share the cook times I use for smoking at two different temperatures and an EASY way to make some smoked chicken legs that are sure to impress.
+I wanted to share the cook times I use for smoking legs at two different temperatures.

 Smoking Times at 275 and 325F

 Picking the right temperature to smoke legs is a balancing act.
 When you cook them at really low temperatures like 225F you will end up with meat that is more tender and it will have a stronger smoke flavor simply because it will stay in your bbq pit longer.

 When you cook them at higher temperatures like 325F the skin will have a better texture and you get to eat sooner 🙂

 I prefer to cook legs at high temps.

 I wanted to be able to share some precise cooking temperatures for you so I smoked two batches of drumsticks, one at 275F and the other at 325F.

 FYI…I picked 275F as one of the cooking temperatures as that is the maximum temperature for many models of electric smokers.